aa6dcc/Heat-Equation/README.md

 The heat equation is a partial differential equation.
 It tells us that the rate at which the temperature changes at a given point over time depends on the second derivative of that temperature at that point with respect to space.

+Aside from analysing heat diffusion, it has a variety of applications, such as particle diffusion, Brownian motion, image analysis, Riemannian analysis along with financial mathematics (for the modelling of options - Black-Scholes can be seen as a variant of the heat equation).

 It is most commonly seen under its standard form in one dimension:

 <p align="center">